nayeok1/Dedifferentiation_Model/README.md

 Stem cells and differentiated cells are assumed to divided with a rate v0 and v1.
 For the stem cell division rate, this division result in the generation of 2 daughter stem cells with probability p (self-renewal).
 With a probability 1-p, the divison results in the generation of two differentiated cells.
 Therefore, divison is assume to be symmetric.
 Stem cells and differentiated cells are assumed to die with a rate d0 and d1.
 Finally, differentiatd cells are assumed to de-differentiate into stem cells with a constance r1.

 ### 4. Numerical Solution and Stochastic Gillespie Simulation
 To analyze the system easier, we have assumed self-renewal probability p = 1, stem cell division rate v0 = 1, and 𝛾 =1 .
 These enequailities are obtained by linear stability anaylsis.
 We obtained the steady states and perform linear stability anaylsis to check the stability.
 Depends on the parameter sets, system converges to the different steady states and has either stable or unstable state.
+I have performed both Ordinary Differential Equation (ODE) model and stochastic Gillespie model.

 #### 4.1.
 System with feedback on p with d0 = 0 and r1 ≠ 0